richardwrq/utkarshverma.github.io/content/about.md

 Curious about me?
 Use the social links above to check out my profiles.

-You can also support me on [Patreon](https://patreon.com/UtkarshVerma).
+You can also support me on <a href="https://patreon.com/UtkarshVerma" target="_blank">Patreon</a>.
 I'd really appreciate it.